-Almost no research literature exists about developing easy English materials for Australians with disabilities of culturally diverse backgrounds?
+There is currently very little research literature focused on developing easy English materials for Australians with disabilities of culturally diverse backgrounds.

 In February 2021, Speak My Language (SML) together with Cathy Basterfield from Access Easy English provided a brief survey to help gather the wisdom of hundreds of agencies that have worked closely with people with disabilities from culturally diverse communities for decades.

-We believed collecting practitioner wisdom was a vital step for identifying current practice and working towards evidence-based practice.
+Speak My Language believes collecting practitioner wisdom is a vital step for identifying current practice and working towards evidence-based practice.

-We at SML want to ensure people of culturally diverse backgrounds with disabilities have accessible and culturally appropriate information about their rights and choices.
+We at Speak My Language want to ensure people of culturally diverse backgrounds with disabilities have accessible and culturally appropriate information about their rights and choices.